What is SSI?

 It’s easy to mix up SSI and the other large government disability program: Social Security Disability Insurance (SSDI).

-They have some things in common: They’re both for people who cannot work because of bad health; They’re both run by Social Security.
+They have some things in common: They’re both for people who cannot work because of bad health and they’re both run by the Social Security Administration.